mako-framework/docs/06_learn_more/00_views.md

 You can also assign variables to a view by using the ```assign``` method of the view class.
 You can assign any kind of variable, even another view object.
 The assigned variable is only available in the view you assigned it to.

-	// Assigned the variable $foo with the value "bar"

 	$view->assign('foo', 'bar');

 You can also assign global view variables using the ```assign``` method on the view factory instance.